 Content

-Every justification for other than full and open competition must include detailed, certified information to support the exception and ensure transparency and fairness in the contracting process.
+Every justification for other than full and open competition must include specific, certified information to ensure transparency and compliance, with additional requirements for sole-source 8(a) contracts over $30 million.

 Overview

-FAR 6.303-2 outlines the required content for justifications supporting the use of other than full and open competition in federal contracting.
-This section specifies the minimum information that must be included in every justification, ensuring transparency, accountability, and compliance with statutory requirements.
-It also provides additional requirements for sole-source 8(a) contracts exceeding $25 million.
+FAR 6.303-2 details the required content for justifications supporting the use of other than full and open competition in federal contracting.
+The regulation specifies the minimum information that must be included in every justification, ensuring transparency and accountability when agencies limit competition.
+It also outlines additional requirements for sole-source 8(a) contracts exceeding $30 million.
+The section emphasizes the need for factual support, rationale, and certifications from both contracting and technical personnel to validate the justification.

 Key Rules

-- Additional requirements include a description of agency needs, statutory exception, best interest determination, cost reasonableness, and any other matters specified by the agency head.
+- Justifications for these contracts must address agency needs, statutory authority, best interest determination, cost reasonableness, and any other agency-specified matters.

 Responsibilities

-- Contractors: Provide information as requested to support justification, especially regarding unique qualifications or market research.
+- Contractors: Provide information as requested to support the justification process.

-- Agencies: Oversee compliance, specify additional requirements for large sole-source 8(a) contracts, and ensure proper documentation.
+- Agencies: Oversee compliance, specify additional requirements for large sole-source 8(a) contracts, and ensure proper documentation and certification.

 Practical Implications